 A link is slipped in.

 Sometimes people take advantage of the fact that their reviews will be seen by many shoppers.
 They may post a semi-relevant sentence or two followed by a link to a similar product they are selling or to an entirely unrelated website.
-If a discount code is also included, the reviewer likely receives some sort of compensation when someone makes a purchase using that code.
+If a discount code is also included, the reviewer likely gets some sort of compensation when someone buys using that code.